MassTransit/MassTransit/docs/advanced/middleware/killswitch.md

 });
 ```

 In the above example, the kill switch will activate after _10_ messages have been consumed.
-If the ratio of failures/attempts exceeds _15%_, the kill switch with trip and stop the receive endpoint.
+If the ratio of failures/attempts exceeds _15%_, the kill switch will trip and stop the receive endpoint.
 After _1_ minute, the receive endpoint will be restarted.
 Once restarted, if exceptions are still observed, the receive endpoint will be stopped again for _1_ minute.

 To configure the kill switch on a receive endpoint, the syntax is the same as shown.